Building a culture of rigorous and respectful engagement on campus and beyond

 Philosophy, Politics, and Economics (PPE) major

 The CEHV steering committee provides leadership for a new Ohio State undergraduate major in Philosophy, Politics, and Economics (PPE).
-Begun in Fall 2019, PPE now has nearly 190 majors.
+Begun in Fall 2019, PPE now has 210 majors.
 The major offers broad and rigorous training in the foundations of all three disciplines, enabling students to study the forces and institutions that shape the modern world from more than one perspective.
 The core courses then introduce students to a wide range of viewpoints, encouraging informed and respectful debate on contentious public issues.
 CEHV faculty designed and teach the core courses, support the undergraduate PPE Society, provide academic guidance, and mentor independent research.
 CEHV also provides financial support to the PPE program.